What's On

 The family name of “Hobby” has been synonymous with the area of Milford on Sea for many generations, in fact almost 250 years.

-Chris, sometimes called Mr. Milford, has spent much of his life gathering, collating and recording as much information as he can find relating to the area, people, buildings and his family.
+Chris, sometimes called Mr. Milford on Sea, has spent much of his life gathering, collating and recording as much information as he can find relating to the village, people, buildings and his family.

 He has also published his own hardcover book, full of fascinating photos entitled 'Album of Old Lymington and Milford on Sea'.

-Chris is currently the chairman of the Milford-on-Sea Historical Record Society (MOSHRS), and a staunch supporter of the Royal British Legion Milford on Sea Branch.
+Chris is currently the chairman of the Milford-on-Sea Historical Record Society (MOSHRS), a staunch supporter of the Royal British Legion Milford on Sea Branch, and other village organisations.

 ------------------------